GSA/digitalgov.gov/content/guides/site-scanning/_index.md

 ---

-**The Site Scanning program** automates a wide range of scans of public federal websites and generates data about website health and best practices.
-The program is a shared service provided by the [Technology Transformation Services](http://www.gsa.gov/tts) (TTS) at the [U.S. General Services Administration](https://www.gsa.gov) (GSA).
+**The Site Scanning program** automates a wide range of scans of public federal websites and generates data about website health, policy compliance, and best practices.

+The program is a shared service provided at no cost for federal agencies and the public to use.
+At its core is the Federal Website Index, a reference dataset listing all public federal .gov sites by agency or department.
+Daily scans generate over 1.5 million fields of data about 26,000 federal .gov websites, made publicly available via API and bulk download.

-**We scan federal agencies for:**
+**We scan federal domains for:**

 - The presence of agency websites and subdomains
-- Server status, redirect status, and the relationship between the website and its domain
 - Digital Analytics Program participation
 - Use of the US Web Design System
 - Search engine optimization
 - Third party services
+- IPv6 compliance
 - Other best practices

 ## Access the data directly

-All scan data can be accessed through the [Site Scanning API](https://open.gsa.gov/api/site-scanning-api/) or downloaded as a [CSV or JSON file](data/).
+All scan data can be downloaded directly as a [CSV or JSON file](data/) or accessed through the [Site Scanning API](https://open.gsa.gov/api/site-scanning-api/).

 ## Learn more about the program, the scans, and the underlying data